Ashwagandha, also referred to as Withania somnifera, is a plant species that is perhaps best known for its use as herbal remedy in Ayuverdic medicine.

 The most effective dose/duration for this purpose appears to be ~600 mg/day over a minimum of an 8 week period.

-Ashwagandha & Male Sexual Health/Hormones
+Ashwagandha & Fertility

 Nicole is an Australian dietitian specializing in dietary interventions for women throughout various life stages with an emphasis on nutrition for conception, fertility, pregnancy and all things post-partum and breastfeeding nutrition.
-She also works with PCOS and endometriosis.

 Male fertility is often overlooked in the conception process, which is why this portion of the article makes perfect sense for her to write.

-A Note On Side-effects, Safety & Drug Interactions
+A Note On Safety

 While long-term safety data appears to be lacking, short-term data including the studies cited today appear to suggest Ashwaganda is generally safe and well-tolerated in healthy individuals and will not affect important blood markers (ie; liver, thyroid).